robertjeffrey1236/Radial-Hyperbolic-Architecture-Prototype/README.md

 This is the main experience — everything else builds on it.

+Huge thanks to M. Yassir (@yassir_mhamdi) for the beautiful interactive explorer with draggable observer, perception slider, and animated Merkaba.

 This is an open invitation to explore the nature of reality together.

 ## How to Contribute